Emu

 Owning emus can be a rewarding and unique experience, but it requires careful planning, preparation, and ongoing commitment.
 By understanding their specific needs related to space, diet, socialization, and veterinary care, you can create a suitable environment for your emus to thrive.
 Always prioritize their welfare and provide the attention and care they require to lead a happy and healthy life as part of your family.

-By giving us your name, cell phone number & email address, you give absoluteexoticssa.co.za consent to call you to assist you with any queries We may also use this information for the purpose of sharing special promotions and offers and to keep you updated on our new service offerings.
+By giving us your name, cell phone number & email address, you give absoluteexoticssa.co.za consent to contact you to assist with any queries .We may also use this information for the purpose of sharing special promotions and offers and to keep you updated on our new service offerings.